teckel12/LuaTelemetry/README.md

 * The launch/pilot-based orientation view is useful if model orientation is unknown
 * If model is further than 25 feet away, the launch/pilot-based view will show the direction of the model based upon launch/pilot position and orientation (useful to locate a lost model)
 * The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model)
-* Voice alerts will play in background even if iNav LuaTelemetry screen is not displayed
+* Voice alerts will play in background even if iNav Lua Telemetry screen is not displayed

 #### User Setting